jorgevazquezperez/INQASM/README.md

 ### INQASM compilation

-Compiling an InQuIR program to a NetQASM set of subroutines is a straight forward process.
+Compiling an InQuIR program to a NetQASM set of subroutines is a straight forward process, as has been shown in the [Intallation and usage](#installation-and-usage) section.

+**\#TODO** Explicar lo del ejemplo que tenemos comparando con NetQASM cuando estén las carpetas actualizadas.